 Access now: 3D Racing Game in Unity

-This series from Imphenzia covers the creation of a low poly racing game with Unity that uses Blender for the modeling of the racetrack and objects of the game scene.
+This racing game tutorial series from Imphenzia covers the creation of a low poly racing game with Unity that uses Blender for the modeling of the racetrack and objects of the game scene.
 Blender is a free and open-source graphics software used for designing animations, artworks, and 3D models.

 You’ll be guided through the whole process of the game’s racetrack and visual elements making, the exporting of the models from Blender to be imported into Unity, along with all the scripting needed for the colliders’ logic, wheels, steering, checkpoints, lap system, and even best and last time tracking.